dimi-fn/Google-Play-Store-Apps/README.md

 It contains descriptive data analysis and data visualization of the google play store apps from the above data repository.
 The analysis undertaken was in the context of the "Big Data" module of Strathclyde University, Glasgow, UK, in the academic year 2019-20.

-The results and the diagnostic analysis of this work, using both supervised (classification) and unsupervised methods (clustering), lead to insights that can be useful for identifying which attributes are linked with the most popular apps in Google Play Store Apps.
+The results and the diagnostic analysis of this work, using both supervised (classification) and unsupervised methods (clustering), lead to insights that can be useful for identifying which attributes are linked with the most popular apps in Google Play Store.